 CD4 antibody | Du CD4-2

-Since the majority of avian immune studies have been carried out on chickens, relatively little is known about the immune system of ducks, though there is a resemblance between the main lymphoid organs, the spleen, thymus and bursa of Fabricius.
-At the cellular level, studies have shown that like mammalian T cells, duck lymphocytes are responsive to phytohaemagglutinin (PHA), and all cells reacting with clone Du CD4-2 have been identified as CD3+ T cells (Kothlow et al. 2005).
+Most avian immune research has been carried out on chickens, relatively little is known about the immune system of ducks, though there is a resemblance between the main lymphoid organs, the spleen, thymus and bursa of Fabricius.
+At the cellular level, like mammalian T cells, duck lymphocytes are responsive to phytohaemagglutinin, and all cells reacting with clone Du CD4-2 have been identified as CD3+ T cells (Kothlow et al. 2005).

 Clone Du CD4-2 can be used to identify duck T helper cells.
 Mouse anti Duck CD4 antibody, clone Du CD4-2 does not appear to react with Mallard.